dadgumjames/prog21/README.md

 ```
 The only inline formatting is `<|` and `|>` around code, much like Markdown's backticks.

-### An advanced special case
+### Advanced formatting

 Normally a source paragraph is enclosed in HTML paragraph tags by the formatter.
-This doesn't happen if it already starts with an HTML paragraph tag or if it starts with a heading tag or unordered list tag.
+If it already starts with &lt;p>, &lt;pre>, &lt;ul>, &lt;h1-6>, then paragraph tags are not added.
 This is to allow blocks of HTML for some [special formatting](http://prog21.dadgum.com/88.html) I was already using.

+There are two special block types that work like `---` and `"""`, but with different delimiters: `<style>` + `</style>` and `<script>` + `</script>`.
+Just like the other section delimiters, each of these needs to appear on a line by itself.
+Style sections are merged into the stylesheet in the page header.
+Script sections are combined into one script at the bottom of the page.
+I added both of these for [Picturing WebSocket Protocol Packets](http://prog21.dadgum.com/225.html).

 ## File formats